illuminati1911/IRBlaster/README.md

 - All the heavy lifting done within the driver (High-precision, time-constrained operations)
 - Holds the scheduler with spinlock and disables interrupts for duration of the transmission
 - Bypasses GPIO root requirements by creating character device: `/dev/irblaster`
-- Comes with header-only usermode library for simple access as well as an usage example
+- Comes with header-only usermode library for simple access as well as usage examples (Go & C)
 - Supports all Raspberry Pi devices from zero to 4 (Only tested with 3B+)

 ## Limitations